DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_exclusive_fields.md

-# Mutually exclusive fields
+# Mutually Exclusive Fields
-Mutually exclusive fields is a Schema constraint that Ensure that only one of the fields are defined at any time.
+'Mutually Exclusive Fields' is a Schema Constraint that.
+It ensure only one of the fields are defined at any time.